cedrickchee/awesome-wireguard/README.md

 - [wgzero](https://github.com/finzzz/wgzero) - Zero overhead wireguard setup.
 - [wg-make](https://github.com/tevino/wg-make) - A tool to help set up WireGuard based networks.
 Currently, it generates configurations for peers according to a single configuration file.
 - [onetun](https://github.com/aramperes/onetun) - A user-space WireGuard port-forwarder -- access ports running on peers in your WireGuard network from any device; without having to install WireGuard locally or without root access (no iptables configs).
+- [Firezone](https://github.com/firezone/firezone) - Open-source VPN server and egress firewall for Linux built on WireGuard.
+Firezone is easy to set up (all dependencies are bundled thanks to Chef Omnibus), secure, performant, and self hostable.

 ### Mesh Network